 This article discusses the Landing Pages that are targeting Local Search.
 Therefore some of the points below will not apply to all Landing Pages.
-An example of a landing page for Local Search on this website is Web Design South Auckland.
+An example of a landing page for Local Search might be for a service that targets a particular geographical location.

 Four Tips for WordPress Landing Pages For Local Search

 1. Be Mobile Friendly

 Check your website here: Google Mobile-Friendly Test.
 Do check not only your homepage but also all your landing pages.
 If your site is not mobile friendly, then your options including fixing any issues or changing to a theme which is mobile friendly.
 All the latest Genesis Framework Child Themes available from Studiopress are Mobile Friendly.

 2. Include the Business Name and the Location in the Title Tags

 Add a connection with the location without being spammy.
 You can do this by including:

 - location-based portfolio items, e.g. including some photos and a description of service provided within the location area you are targeting

 - local events you have attended, or sponsor